-Corian® Solid Surface Countertops
+Solid Surface Countertops

-Corian® was developed for a lifetime of easy care.
-Following the simple guidelines below will keep your Corian® surface looking as new as the day it was installed.
+Corian® countertops were developed for their ease of care.
+Following the simple guidelines below will keep your Corian surface looking as new as the day it was installed.

 Routine Care

 Soapy water, ammonia-based cleaners or commercial solid surface cleaners, if used routinely, will remove most dirt and residue from the countertop.